joao-binenbojm/emg-gestures/README.txt

 This repository is used to investigate various classical EMG gesture classification approaches on the EMG Gestures dataset available from the UCI repository.
+I've primarily focused on using simple window-based classification approaches with time-domain features from the work of Englehart and Hudgins (2003), including a PCA/LDA analysis and LDA-based classification.
+When training on a single subject and single trial, the performance on the same's subject second trial was poor (~30-40% accuracy).
+When training classifier on a training set containing data across trials/subjects, as well as when training on a subset of subjects (and testing on held-out subjects), performance was reasonable given task complexity (~65-75% accuracy).
+All in all, it would've been good to investigate the effects of inter-trial variability with more trials of data available.=

 Below is information of the README from the original data.